 The Broken Mirror: Understanding and Treating Body Dysmorphic Disorder (Revised and Expanded Edition), by Katharine A. Phillips, M.D.
 (Oxford University Press, 2005).
 The first edition of this book, published in 1996, was the first book published on BDD.
+In 1997, this book was listed in a leading psychiatric journal as one of 25 “priceless books” published during the prior decade that “reflect some of the very best of the new psychiatry” (Akiskal HS, Journal of Clinical Psychiatry 1997;58:12).
 This revised and expanded 2005 edition, for both professionals and the public, incorporates advances in knowledge since the first edition was published.
 It contains more patient stories than my 2009 book. http://www.amazon.com/Broken-Mirror-Understanding-Treating-Dysmorphic/dp/0195167198/ref=sr_1_3?ie=UTF8&qid=1446415057&sr=8-3&keywords=katharine+Phillips

 Cognitive-Behavioral Therapy for Body Dysmorphic Disorder: A Treatment Manual, by Sabine Wilhelm, Ph.D., Katharine A. Phillips, M.D., and Gail Steketee, Ph.D.
 (The Guilford Press, 2013).
 This book is a detailed treatment guide for therapists to use when treating people with BDD.
 Its development and testing were supported by research grants from the National Institute of Mental Health.
 Published research studies indicate that this manualized treatment is effective for a majority of people with BDD. http://www.amazon.com/Cognitive-Behavioral-Therapy-Body-Dysmorphic-Disorder/dp/1462507905/ref=sr_1_2?ie=UTF8&qid=1446415057&sr=8-2&keywords=katharine+Phillips

 Handbook on Obsessive-Compulsive and Related Disorders, edited by Katharine A. Phillips, M.D., and Dan J. Stein, M.D.
 (American Psychiatric Publishing, 2015).
 The book provides an overview of obsessive-compulsive and related conditions: BDD, obsessive-compulsive disorder, hoarding disorder, excoriation (skin picking) disorder, trichotillomania (hair-pulling disorder), and other conditions. http://www.amazon.com/Handbook-Obsessive-Compulsive-Disorders-Katharine-Phillips/dp/1585624896/ref=sr_1_5?ie=UTF8&qid=1446415057&sr=8-5&keywords=katharine+Phillips

 The Adonis Complex: How to Identify, Treat and Prevent Body Obsession in Men and Boys, by Harrison G. Pope, Jr, M.D., Katharine A. Phillips, M.D., and Roberto Olivardia, Ph.D.
 (The Free Press, 2002).
 This book identifies and discusses body image concerns in boys and men, which often go unrecognized and underdiagnosed.
 It includes a focus on muscle dysmorphia, a form of BDD that consists of preoccupation with the belief that one's body build is too small or that muscularity is insufficient.
 A substantial proportion of people with the muscle dysmorphia form of BDD abuse and become dependent on potentially dangerous anabolic steroids and other supplements.